zorbathut/dec/doc/documentation/parsing.md

 # Member parsing

-Many types can be parsed natively by def.
+Many types can be parsed natively by dec.
 This page lists them all.

 Note that more types and formats may work than this page lists, but if it's not listed here, it's not officially supported.